AuthorCarpentry/FSCI-2018/04-dynamic.md

 ## Building in User Interaction (Part 2)

 The data underlying this report is a table showing _DOAJ Seal_ journals as rows, and the characteristics of those data as the columns.
-Let's make all of that data fully accessible and reuseable for the readers of this report.
+Let's make all of that data fully accessible and reusable for the readers of this report.

-To accomplish this enhancement, we need to copy a code chunk that formats the underlying dataset using the `Datatable (DT)` package. [@R-DT].
+To accomplish this enhancement, we need to copy a code chunk that formats the underlying data set using the `Datatable (DT)` package. [@R-DT].
 This package is one of the [HTML Widgets](https://www.htmlwidgets.org/) that enable JavaScript libraries to create dynamic content in `Rmarkdown` documents. `DT` tables and other HTML Widgets are not covered in this course.
-However we can insert a pre-built data table in our reproducible report to illusthate the power of interactive features !
+However we can insert a pre-built data table in our reproducible report to illustrate the power of interactive features !

 1. Open the `R` script `insert_4b_DTtable.R` and copy all of the code with your mouse.
 Close the file.

-2. In the exercise file, scroll down to the **Annexes** heading and paste in the code chunk.
+2. In the exercise file, scroll down to the Level One heading **Annexes** and paste in the code chunk.
 Save the change and knit the document to HTML to see the dynamic data table generated in your report.

-3. Now let's tidy up this section of the report by adding a heading above this data table and a link to the static version of the table (higher up in the exercise file).
+3. Now let's tidy up this section of the report by adding a heading above this data table and a link to the static version of the table (the static table is higher up in the exercise file).

 * Open the file `insert_4b_table.txt` and copy the first line of text (marked with a ## header).
 Keep this file open because we will return to it to copy the second paragraph of text shortly...